Rekihyt/Sifu/notes.md

 ### Arrow

 On deletion of an arrow, all following entries in the pattern must be replayed to ensure they are still valid.
-This coincides perfectly with using references to save memory, as it ensures they are always valid, or else not re-added.
+This synchronizes perfectly with using references to save memory, as it ensures they are always valid, or else not re-added.

 ### Match